coderarjob/meghaos-x86/docs/notes/ui.md

 Some example of events are keypress/release events, mouse movement/click, paint, timer ticks or yield request.
-Most (if not all) of these events will be sent to only the 'Active' process, since 'In-Active' processes are just idle.
+Most (if not all) of these events will be sent to only the 'Active' process, since 'Inactive' processes are just idle.

 ### Example of handling events in GUI process